riderismal11/ETF-vs-Bank-Investment-Analysis/README.md

 ## Purpose

-This project demonstrates the ability to combine financial modeling, database analytics, and visual reporting techniques to produce clear, structured, and data-driven investment insights.
+This project demonstrates the ability to combine financial modeling, database analytics, and visual reporting techniques to produce structured, scalable, and data-driven investment insights.